mahnoor-a11y/Read/README.md

-# Data / Text2Pose / Preprocessing / missing_keypoints_filling
+# Data / Extra_Utilities / Visualization

-This folder contains preprocessing code for filling missing hand keypoints in JSON files.
+This folder contains code for visualizing and processing JSON keypoint files.

 ## Files

-- **average_hand_filling.py**
+- **normalize_json.py**

-  Takes a folder of JSON files as input and fills missing hand keypoints by averaging the previous and next non-zero frames.
+  Takes a folder of JSON files as input and generates normalized keypoint files.

+- **video.py**

+  Uses the normalized JSON files to generate and plot corresponding videos.